hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 ## Multi-Client Support

-Open API supports multiple controlling client applications at any time, including Notar and the module button/display.
+Open API supports multiple controlling client applications at any time, including the LAN-XI Notar recorder application and the module button/display.

-For instance, the Notar recorder application could be used to monitor measurements carried out by a separate software application.
+For instance, LAN-XI Notar could be used to monitor measurements carried out by a separate software application.

-For an example of this, open the homepage of the LAN-XI module and click *Open recorder application*.
+For an example of this, open the home page of the LAN-XI module and click *Open recorder application*.
 Then run one of the example applications, such as the [streaming sample](streaming_single_module.md), and watch how Notar shows the elapsed time and signal levels while the measurement is ongoing:

 ![Running Notar side-by-side with an Open API application](../images/multi_client_support.gif)